iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/grantaccess.md

 # grantAccess

 Data encrypted through the Data Protector tool requires explicit authorization for runtime access.
 A newly created `protectedData` object has no inherent authorizations.
 This method grants permission to securely access the specified `protectedData` for processing using the `processProtectedData` method.
-Users may grant permissions to an application, an application whitelist, or a user.
+Authorization to use the `protectedData` is given to a user in the context of an application (or a designated list of applications).

 ## Usage